CineNexa/cinenexa-extension-docs/ADVANCED.md

 let userData = JSON.parse(encodedData.params);

 queryParams.name; // Name of the requested movie/show
-encodedData['q-genre']; // Genre selected by user in the example above
+userData['q-genre']; // Genre selected by user in the example above
 ```